alexnm/house-moldovan-blog/src/posts/spotlights/hiking-in-apuseni.md

 The last part of the upper trail features a half-burned forested area.
 The whole region is affected by wild fires from time to time unfortunately, so this is a common sight.
 Through this badly damaged land you start going downhill.
 You have to be careful here as there are a lot of fallen branches and it gets pretty steep as well.

 After about 500m, you arrive at a larger forest road which makes the last part of the hike an enjoyable walk downhill.
-As you go down, on your right side, you will see the Cosul Boului cave. and south-eastern wall of Scarita Belioara.
+As you go down, on your right side, you will see the Coșul Boului cave and south-eastern wall of Scărița Belioara.

 All in all, the hike takes between 4 and 6 hours, depending on how much time you spend on top.
 We had a beautiful summer day in 2019 and we were in no hurry to finish the hike, so we did it in around 5 hours.

-## Cucurbata Mare
+## Cucurbăta Mare

 <figure>
   <img src="/img/romania/bihor-mountain-top.jpg" alt="">
-  <figcaption>Cucurbata Mare, the highest peak in Apuseni.</figcaption>
+  <figcaption>Cucurbăta Mare, the highest peak in Apuseni.</figcaption>
 </figure>

 Apuseni mountains are not known for their heights, but that does not mean you cannot have a great hiking experience going up the talled peak in the mountain range.
 For this final hike, you will have to be committed and start early if you want to return to Cluj in the same day, as the starting point is about 3 hours away.

-The route is the same one, on Aries valley, but this time to cross into Bihor county and you drive all the way to Arieseni.
+The route is the same one, on Arieș valley, but this time you cross into Bihor county and you drive all the way to Arieșeni.
 As soon as you exit the village, you have to take a left and leave the paved road.
 Here is where the trail officially starts, [the blue line](https://muntii-nostri.ro/ro/routeinfo/valea-ariesul-mare-cucurbata-mare-vf-bihor) that goes all the way to the top of the mountain.

 At 1849m, Cucurbata Mare is the highest point in the Western Carpathian mountain chain.
 Now, if you have a 4x4 car, you can technically drive all the way to the top of the mountain, but we recommend mixing driving a part of the trail and hiking the rest.
 From the full length of 8km, the first 4-5km can be done by car.
 You can leave your car on the side of the road at any point until here, but keep in mind that you'll be walking back on the same road.